SadeqSoltani/hotel-booking-analysis/README.md

 ---

-### Repeat Guests Are Significantly More Reliable
+### Repeat guests are significantly more reliable

-Repeat guests cancel at only 14.49% versus 37.79% for new guests — less than half the rate.
+Repeat guests cancel at only 14.49% versus 37.79% for new guests, less than half the rate.
 However repeat guest ADR is substantially lower ($64.45 vs $103.06), suggesting these are loyalty-driven price-sensitive guests rather than premium bookers.
 The value of repeat guests comes from their reliability and zero acquisition cost, not from rate premium.
 Loyalty programs should focus on converting reliable mid-tier guests rather than discounting premium segments.

 ---

-### Room Changes Do Not Cause Cancellations
+### room changes do Not cause cancellations

-Guests who received a different room than reserved cancel at only 5.38% versus 41.56% for guests who received their requested room — a counterintuitive finding explained by timing.
+Guests who received a different room than reserved cancel at only 5.38% versus 41.56% for guests who received their requested room, a counterintuitive finding explained by timing.
 Room changes are discovered at check-in after arrival, when cancellation is no longer practical.
-The lower ADR for changed rooms ($83.36 vs $104.47) indicates most changes are downgrades from premium to standard rooms — a guest satisfaction issue that is separate from cancellation risk.
+The lower ADR for changed rooms ($83.36 vs $104.47) indicates most changes are downgrades from premium to standard rooms, a guest satisfaction issue that is separate from cancellation risk.

 ---